 When you click on any of the stories on a child’s, teacher’s or early learning service’s profile page the full story will open in a box within this page.
 Scroll down to read the full story and any comments that have been made.
 From this view you can see which children are in the story, the author, date added, and learning tags.
 Authors and admins can edit the story, and print it with various print options.
 Navigate to the next story using the arrows at the top, or close the window to go back to the snapshot view.

 When a teacher adds a child they can invite one of that child’s family members (usually a parent).
 That person can then choose whether or not to invite more family members.
 Once invited, they’ll be shown here.
 You’ll be able to view each person’s name, profile image, and email address.
 If a person is an admin (an admin can manage a child’s account), this will be shown next to their name.

 This is where a child’s teachers and family members who are admins can privately read and discuss information together.

-When a child's family creates a moment on the Storypark for Families app and they select the option to share it with their child's teachers, the moment will appear on a child's 'Family moments' page.
+When a child's family creates a moment on the Storypark for Families app and they select the option to share it with their child's teachers, the moment will appear on a child's 'Stories' page under the 'Family' tab.

 Edit a child’s name, birthday, gender and profile image.
 Teachers can select whether a child can appear in a group story or not.
 From this page you can also remove the child from your Storypark community.
 Before removing a child, you may want to invite another early learning service/school, or export their stories.